PhatLeBao-Phat/Visualization-/README.md

 # Visualization-

 **How to run code**
-- Open source code in visual studio code
+- Open source code or copy HTTPS into visual studio code
 - Find "global_map_layout_app" folder and click it
 - Within, navigate to the layout file and run that
 - When run, Dash will output a local host website.
 The terminal has the local host link